mzmaili/GSALocalAccess/README.md

 ## Script requirements
 - Global Secure Access Client shoould be installed before running the script.
-- Intune licese, if an IT admin needs to push the script using Intune.
+- Intune license, if an IT admin needs to push the script using Intune.

 ## How to use the script
 - Download the `GSALocalAccess.ps1` script from [this](https://github.com/mzmaili/GSALocalAccess) GitHub repo.